I Vitelloni is a 1953 film directed by Federico Fellini.

-that deals with a bunch of slackers and their supposedly carefree lives.
-One of them, Fausto, blows this when he leaves his girlfriend pregnant and is forced to marry her
+It involves five slackers living in a small town on the Adriatic coast of Italy, and their supposedly carefree lives.
+One of them, Fausto, blows this when he gets his girlfriend pregnant and is forced to marry her.
+That doesn’t mean he doesn’t try to seduce other women, though.

-to be supportive while keeping their lifestyles: Alberto is supported by his mother and sister, Leopoldo writes a play, Riccardo tries to keep his singing act and Moraldo, Fausto’s brother-in-law, tries to get away from it all.
+Fausto's friends try to be supportive while keeping their lifestyles: Alberto is supported by his mother and sister, Leopoldo writes a play, Riccardo tries to keep his singing act, and Fausto’s brother-in-law Moraldo tries to get away from it all.

 This movie provides examples of:

-- Broken Pedestal: Leopoldo has the eccentric actor Sergio in high regard, but then he tries to insinuate to him.
+- Broken Pedestal: Leopoldo holds the eccentric actor Sergio in high regard, but is offended when the old man tries to come onto him.

 - The Casanova: All of them, but Fausto is the most noticeable.

-- Don't Make Me Take My Belt Off: Francesco, Fausto’s father, loses his patience with his son by the end of the film.
+- Don't Make Me Take My Belt Off!: Francesco, Fausto’s father, is furious at his son by the end of the film and whips him with his belt.

 - Monster Clown: Alberto, while drunk, sees some clown faces like this.